josephchay/docket-notes/README.md

 15. **Tactile Touches**: Notes tilt under your pointer like paper on a soft desk, starring throws a burst of sparks, and an ink drop floats you back to the top of a long list.

 # Tech Stack
-1. NextJS
-2. React
+1. React
-3. xState
+2. xState
-4. Framer motion
+3. Framer motion
-5. Anime.js
+4. Anime.js

+# Storage
+Session Storage is being used temporarily.

 # Acknowledgements
 - Design inspired from <a href="https://dribbble.com/shots/14037848-Docket-note-Side-menu" target="_blank">Docket Note</a>